subsquid/docs/docs/evm-indexing/configuration.md

 ---
 sidebar_position: 20
 description: >-
-  Configure the squid processor by setting the data source and the block range
+  Configure EVMBatchProcessor
 ---

 # Configuration

 ## Initialization

-The following setters configure the global settings.
+The following setters configure the global settings of `EvmBatchProcessor`.
 The setters return the modified instance and can be chained.
 Consult inline docs and the IDE assist for more details.

 - `setBlockRange(Range)`.
 Limits the range of blocks to be processed